-Budgets for Subawardees: You must provide a separate R&R budget and budget justification for each subawardee.
-Download the R&R Budget Attachment from the R&R SUBAWARD
+Budgets for Subawardees: You must provide a separate R&R budget and budget justification for each subawardee, including but not limited to DOE/NNSA National Laboratory Contractors and non-DOE/NNSA Federal Agencies and their FFRDC Contractors.

+Download the R&R Budget Attachment from the R&R SUBAWARD BUDGET

-BUDGET ATTACHMENT(S) FORM and either e-mail it to each subawardee that is required to submit a separate budget or use the collaborative features of Workspace.
+ATTACHMENT(S) FORM and either e-mail it to each subawardee that is required to submit a separate budget or use the collaborative features of Workspace.
+Any proposed cost share cannot be included on the budget form itself but must be included in the budget justification.
+If cost share is proposed, please include a separate section in the budget justification labeled "Cost Share" and include details of the proposed costs share with the same level of detail that is required for DOE-funded items in the budget form.
+At a minimum, for each budget year, identify the budget categories for which cost share is proposed, the dollar amount of cost share per category, and information supporting the amount.
 After the subawardee has either e-mailed its completed budget back to you or completed it within Workspace, attach it to one of the blocks provided on the form.
 Use up to 10 letters of the subawardee's name (plus.pdf) as the file name (e.g., ucla.pdf or energyres.pdf).
 Filenames must not exceed 50 characters.

-If the project involves more subawardees than there are places in the SUBAWARD BUDGET ATTACHMENT(S) FORM, the additional subaward budgets may be saved as PDF files and appended to the Budget Justification attached to Field K.
+If the project involves more subawardees than there are places in the SUBAWARD BUDGET ATTACHMENT(S) FORM, the additional subaward budgets may be saved as PDF files and appended to the Budget Justification attached to Field L.